XRPLF/xrpl-dev-portal/content/tutorial-regular-keys.md

 For more information about master and regular key pairs, see [Cryptographic Keys](concept-keys.html).

-If you want to simply remove a compromised regular key pair from your account, you don't need to generate a key pair first and just use the [`SetRegularKey`](reference-transaction-format.html#setregularkey) method, omitting the `RegularKey` value in the request.
-Note that the method fails if you don't have another way of signing for your account currently enabled (either the master key pair or a signer list).
+If you want to simply remove a compromised regular key pair from your account, you don't need to generate a key pair first.
+Just use the [`SetRegularKey`](reference-transaction-format.html#setregularkey) method, omitting the `RegularKey` value in the request.
+Note that the method fails if you don't have another way of signing for your account currently enabled (either the master key pair or a [signer list](reference-transaction-format.html#multi-signing)).

 ### Request Format

-An example of the request format that removes an existing regular key pair from an account:
+Here's example of the request format that removes an existing regular key pair from an account.
+Note that it omits the `RegularKey` field.

 <!-- MULTICODE_BLOCK_START -->